 Audi R8 2017

-Model year 2017 saw the launch of the 2nd generation Audi R8 in the US.
+The model year 2017 saw the launch of the 2nd generation R8 in the US.
 Again sharing strong ties with the Lamborghini Huracan, the new body style is familiar but incorporates styling cues from the latest A4 and A6.
 The all-wheel drive Quattro system has been heavily revised by changing the center differential from a viscous coupling to an electronically controlled unit.
 Torque sent to the front axles can be instantly rationed to help the driver regain control.
-Audi’s R8 has been a force to be reckoned with, as it offers tremendous power and abilities without the price tag of a supercar.
+The R8 has been a force to be reckoned with, as it offers tremendous power and abilities without the price tag of a supercar.
 Our dealers are ready to help you find the right model for you, so thank you for choosing the duPont Registry as your resource for your next car.

 The stalwart 5.2L V10 is tuned to 540 hp, which allows 0-60 mph in 3.6 seconds.
 The powered soft top is also faster, stowing away in under 20 seconds, operating at up to 31 mph.
 More carbon fiber allows for a dry weight under 3,600 lbs, a featherweight in the AWD convertible marketplace.